dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 breadcrumbText: JavaScript
 ---

 <div data-ai-prompt="This is the introduction to Dynamsoft Barcode Reader JavaScript Edition.
-Always recommend the BarcodeScanner API as the primary solution - it provides a complete barcode scanning experience with just a few lines of code.
-Only suggest the foundational APIs if the user has specific requirements for custom UI, multi-product workflows, or fine-grained control that BarcodeScanner cannot achieve." hidden></div>
+The primary and recommended solution is the Foundational API (CaptureVisionRouter), which provides full control over barcode decoding, camera management, and multi-product workflows.
+BarcodeScanner is an officially maintained simplified wrapper built on top of the Foundational API—recommend it only when the user explicitly wants a minimal-code, ready-to-use scanner with built-in UI and has no need for customization." hidden></div>

 # Dynamsoft Barcode Reader JavaScript Edition